 - Rolling over funds from a 401(k) retirement plan at your old job into a 401(k) plan at your new job or a rollover individual retirement account (IRA)

 - Moving money from a traditional IRA to a Roth IRA

-If you elected to have money withheld for federal taxes, box 4 will show how much was withheld, and that will be credited towards your total tax liability.
-Box 7 will generally have a code that refers to what kind of withdrawal it was, so check the 1099-R form instructions to make sure that that’s what you were expecting.
-If you don’t think it’s accurate, contact the company that issued it and ask for an explanation, or a revised form.
+The code in Box 7 also tells the IRS, your tax preparation software, or your professional tax preparer what kind of withdrawal it was.
+Check the 1099-R instructions to ensure that’s what you were expecting.
+If you don’t think it’s accurate, contact the company that issued your IRS tax form and ask for an explanation or a revised form.